Akul-AI/akulai/docs/create_plugins.md

 ```
 author: John Doe
 dependencies: requests, pandas
-description: This plugin.info file is an example.
+description: Lorem ipsum di olor nulla quis lorem ut libero malesuada feugiat.
+This plugin.info file is an example.
 See the akulai_plugins repository for more examples.
 ```

 The dependencies may vary based on your project.
 Note that when listing the dependencies, list them by the name you installed them.
 For example, if you installed a dependency with `pip install py-example`(note that this is an example, and applies to all languages), but imported it with `import example`, you would still list the dependency `as py-example`.
 If you have no dependencies required to be installed, just leave it blank.